facelessuser/sublime-markdown-popups/docs/src/markdown/api.md

 ## CommonMark Parsing

 /// new | New 5.0.0
+Only supported on Python 3.13 in Sublime Text 4201+.
 ///

 MdPopups includes the CommonMark @frostming/marko.
 This is not enabled by default and requires the caller to specify the